 Appreciating your agents is a great first step, however, if you really want to retain your agents, make sure to create a workplace environment in which they are encouraged to plan for the long term.

-Younger generations put a great emphasis on career opportunities.
+Younger generations put a great emphasis on career opportunities – for 49% of agents, a clear career path is essential to stay within their current workplace.
 And as the call center industry is constantly growing, so do the opportunities to fulfill a career at a call center.
 As such, try and offer internal job promotion opportunities when your best agents reached their maximum potential in their agent team.

 Add some fun to work